Noel Edmonds: Other television appearances

 Edmonds has hosted major TV events including the BAFTA Awards, the Brit Awards and the launch of the UK National Lottery.
 Edmonds was involved in the Live Aid concerts in 1985, transporting stars to and from the Wembley Stadium concert via helicopter and appearing on stage at Wembley to introduce the joint set by Sting and Phil Collins.
 Edmonds also took Collins to Heathrow Airport, where Collins boarded Concorde to fly to the United States to perform at the Philadelphia concert.

 Noel's Christmas Presents was an annual broadcast in which Edmonds delivered special presents to special people.
 Some of the gifts included arranging trips to Lapland for ill or disadvantaged children, or arranging family reunions.
 Noel's Christmas Presents was originally broadcast on BBC One on Christmas Day from 1989 until 1999 (except 1992), before it returned to UK screens courtesy of Sky1 on 23 December 2007.
 Further editions were screened on 21 December 2008, 20 December 2009, 18 December 2010 and 18 December 2011.

-In 1997 Edmonds was involved in an episode of the Chris Morris spoof documentary series Brass Eye, in which he unwittingly pledged his allegiance on camera to a campaign to rid the country of a new killer drug, the entirely fictitious "cake", which apparently made 10 seconds appear as a few hours to a user by stimulating part of the brain called Shatner's Bassoon.
-Edmonds was also a guest host for the fourth-series episode of The Friday Night Project, broadcast on 26 January 2007.
-In 2014 he appeared in BBC Four's The Life of Rock with Brian Pern as himself.

 In 2017 Edmonds presented Cheap Cheap Cheap, a cross between a sitcom and a game show.
-Edmonds came up with the concept, produced by Hat Trick and Channel 4 commissioned 30 episodes, each an hour long.
+Edmonds came up with the concept, produced by Hat Trick.
+Channel 4 commissioned 30 episodes, each an hour long.
 The action took place in 'Noel's Store' and according to the Radio Times, "contestants are presented with three similar items – be it laundry detergent, noodles, baked beans, coffins, live poultry or lottery tickets – and must identify the cheapest one of the three in order to win money."
 A cast of actors play workers at the store.
 Stuart Heritage of The Guardian said that "It's like watching a weird piece of existential Lithuanian amateur community theatre [...]
 It's the worst idea in the world, stretched out for all eternity".
 The Daily Telegraphs Ed Power described it as "naff, tacky and numbingly dull" and "mind-bendingly outlandish".

 The Curse of Noel Edmonds, a documentary tracing the rise and fall of his showbiz career, was transmitted by Five on 9 November 2004, with former Radio 1 DJ Mike Read being one of the contributors to the programme.
 On 27 August 2022, Edmonds was the subject of an in-depth documentary on Channel 5, titled Noel Edmonds: The Rise & Fall of Mr. Saturday Night.
 The show documented the highs and lows of Edmonds' career to date.

+In 2025, ITV offered a glimpse into Noel's new life in New Zealand with a three-part documentary series Noel Edmonds’ Kiwi Adventure, after he set up a new life there with wife Liz.